 1. Visit the Central Market

-This corner spot is the best way to get a feel for the town, as locals shop and go about their daily lives.
+A visit to the market is the best way to get a feel for the town, as locals shop and go about their daily lives.
 Villajoyosa is a truly Spanish town and epitomizes Spanish culture in this particular region.

-It is worth noting that tourist numbers, particularly in the center, remain at a minimum so brush up on your breakfast vocabulary before you travel!
+It is worth noting that tourist numbers, particularly in the city center, remain at a minimum so brush up on your breakfast vocabulary before you travel!

 2. Walk Through the Old Town